AlexMotyka/digit-neural-network/README.md

 python neural-net.py
 ```

 number_gen.py is a helper script that generates variations of each digit using mutations(flipping a pixel value).
 These generated digits are used for training the network.
+You do not need to run it to use the neural net.